 • ABS warning light on

-• Traction control system not working
+• Traction control light on

-• Faulty wheel speed sensor
+• Faulty left front wheel speed sensor

-• Damaged wiring or connectors
+• Damaged or corroded wiring or connectors

 • Faulty ABS module